 Using the scores in one of the above criteria areas e.g. 'curricular and pastoral needs of the school' as the determinant i.e. the employee(s) with the lowest scores in this area would be selected for redundancy.
-If this fails to select between the candidates then the scoring of a second area of the set criteria may be taken into consideration e.g. the scores given to both candidates for 'relevant skills and experience'
+If this fails to select between the candidates then the scoring of a second area of the set criteria may be taken into consideration e.g. the scores given to both candidates for 'relevant skills'

-In the event of it still not being possible to make a selection for redundancy based on the above criteria then the selection committee will use a predetermined 'tie break' criterion in order to conclude the process.
-A predetermined tie break may be attendance/capability or disciplinary this is a proportionate means of achieving a legitimate aim.
+In the highly unlikely event of it still not being possible to make a selection for redundancy based on the above criteria then the selection committee will use a predetermined 'tie break' criterion in order to conclude the process.
+A predetermined tie break may be attendance, capability or disciplinary, but advice should be sought from HR as the use of attendance, capability or disciplinary as a tie break may attract more challenge from professional associations

+\When formulating the selection criteria, consideration must be given to the cost of each individual redundancy (particularly related to LGPS pension costs).
+If there is a discriminatory effect then it must be determined whether this is a proportionate means of achieving a legitimate aim.
 HR advice should be taken on this subject.

-The use of attendance, capability or disciplinary as a tie break may attract more challenge from professional associations

-When formulating the selection criteria, consideration must be given to the cost of each individual redundancy (particularly related to LGPS pension costs).
-If there is a discriminatory effect then it must be determined whether